 Demise of the Ford 390

-The 390 lived a relatively short life, as it arrived too late in the era to match the future potential of the Windsor motors.
+The 390 lived a relatively short life, as it arrived too late in the era to match the long life of Ford's versatile Windsor motors.
 With the 1970s fuel crisis and Federal emissions standards looming, the market began to move towards more efficient small block V8 engines.

 The Ford 390 was phased out of use in passenger cars in 1971, though it found a niche as a durable and torquey pickup truck motor until 1976.
 It served this role well, and there are still many Ford trucks on the road with 390 engines.

 Cars Equipped With the Ford 390

 The Ford 390 was once a popular passenger car engine.
 It was installed in numerous Ford and Mercury sedans, coupes, and wagons between 1961 and 1971.
 The most notable early use of the 390 was in the Ford Thunderbird, where it was offered between 1961 and 1968.
 Other Ford cars that came with the 390 big block include the Mustang, the Fairlane, Ford Police Interceptor, and the Torino.

 The big block 390 was used across the Mercury line as well.
 It appeared in notable vehicles such as the Mercury Cougar, Mercury Comet, and the Mercury Cyclone.
 The Ford 390 engine was considered a higher-level performance motor at the time, so it was often sold under the GT trim level.
 Vehicles such as the Mercury Cyclone GT and the Mercury Cougar GT fall into this category.

 The Ford 390 was used extensively in trucks during the 1960s and 1970s.
 In fact, most trucks of that era that survive have a Ford FE motor.
 The 390 FE motor was found most often in 3/4-ton Ford F250s, but it was also available in other trucks.